waterRK9/GoPrivate/README.md

    to get the encrypted heap file for that subsequent table.
 5. Now that each table has been encrypted and put into a heap file, you are ready to run your aggregation operation.
-First, if using multiple tables, join them together using a vertical-join: a vertical join is initialized using the NewVerticalJoin function, called with a list of the encrypted heap files and the max buffer size.
-The default for the max buffer size is 100.
+First, if using multiple tables, join them together using a vertical-join: a vertical join is initialized using the NewVerticalJoin function, called with a list of the encrypted heap files.
 6. Next, to do the aggregation, and encrypted aggregation state should be created.
 Currently, GoPrivate supports 3 aggregation operations: average, for which the corresponding aggregation state is EncryptedAvgAggState; sum, for which the corresponding aggregation state is EncryptedSumAggState, and